conan-io/conan-center-index/docs/faqs.md

 ## Can I use full_package_mode for a requirement in my recipe?

-For some unusual projects, they need to be aligned and being used as requirement, using the very same version, options and settings.
+For some not regular projects, they may need to be aligned when being used as a requirement, using the very same version, options, and settings and maybe not mixing shared with static linkage.
-Those projects usually break between patch versions and are very sentsitive, so we can not use different versions throught Conan graph dependencies, otherwise, it may result on unexpected behavior, or even runtime errors.
+Those projects usually break between patch versions and are very sensitive, so we can not use different versions through Conan graph dependencies, otherwise, it may result in unexpected behavior or even runtime errors.

-A very kwnon project is [glib](https://conan.io/center/glib), which requires the very same configuration to prevent multiple instances when using static link.
-As solution, we could consume glib on full package id mode, like:
+A very known project is GLib, which requires the very same configuration to prevent multiple instances when using static linkage.
+As a solution, we could consume glib on full package id mode, like:

 ```python
 def package_id(self):
     self.info.requires["glib"].full_package_mode()
 ```

-Perfect solution on consumer side, but there is a painful side-effect: CCI will not re-generate all involved packages for any change in the dependencies graph which glib is associated, which means, users will start to see **MISSING_PACKAGES** error during their pull requests.
+Perfect solution on the consumer side, but there is a painful side-effect: CCI will not re-generate all involved packages for any change in the dependencies graph with which glib is associated, which means, users will start to see **MISSING_PACKAGES** error during their pull requests.
-As workaround, it would be necessary updating all recipes involved, by opening new PRs, then it should generate new packages, but it takes many days and still is a fragile process.
+As a trade-off, it would be necessary to update all recipes involved, by opening new PRs, then it should generate new packages, but it takes many days and still is a process that is not supported by CCI internally.

-To have more context about it, please, visit the issues #11684 and #11022
+To have more context about it, please, visit issues #11684 and #11022

+In summary, we do not recommend `full_package_mode` or any other custom package id mode for requirements on CCI, it will break other PRs soon or later.
-In summary, we do recommend `full_package_mode` usage on CCI.
-Instead, prefer using `shared=True` by default, when is really needed.
+Instead, prefer using `shared=True` by default, when needed.
+Also, when having a similar situation, do not hesitate in opening an issue explaining your case, and ask for support from the community.